The international alt-right has picked the wrong side in the Dutch farm crisis.

 Too many animals emit too much ammonia

-The Netherlands is the largest meat exporter in Europe and the fifth-largest dairy exporter in the world.
+The Netherlands is the top meat exporter in Europe and the fifth-largest dairy exporter in the world.
 To produce so much meat, milk and cheese, it needs almost as many cows and pigs as people: 16 million.
 The country also has 100 million chickens and with it the highest livestock density in the world.

 Animal manure is the Netherlands’ main source of ammonia pollution.
 In the EU, only Malta has higher emissions per hectare.